-As guided by the PSHE publication 'Teaching about Mental Health and Emotional Well-Being Guidance for Teachers', pupil questions will be answered honestly and openly.
-When planning and delivering, teachers will consider prior learning and readiness.
-It is important that children feel able to ask any questions they wish and that their questions are valued.
-For those pupils who are not comfortable raising questions in an open setting, anonymous question boxes will be accessible within the classroom and will be responded to at a later date.
+As guided by the PSHE publication 'Teaching about Mental Health and Emotional Well-Being Guidance for Teachers', pupil questions are answered honestly and openly.
+Children know and understand that they are able to ask questions and their voice is valued.
+Where appropriate, anonymous question boxes may be accessible within the classroom.